-Born in Virginia, Hall moved frequently as a child, but spent the majority of his developmental years in Memphis, Tennessee.
-His earliest memories of music are of listening to his parents play John Denver records at home and of the orchestral concert performances on the Fourth of July.
-At age 12 he began playing guitar when a friend introduced him to the rock‘n’roll music of Rush and taught him some basic chords on an old acoustic guitar.
-“In those early days, I was influenced by a wide range of guitar players -- Alex Lifeson of Rush, Eric Johnson, Yngwie Malmsteen, Trevor Rabin of Yes, David Gilmore of Pink Floyd, and Andy Summers of the Police among others.”
+Born in Virginia, Hall spent the majority of his first 20 years in Memphis, Tennessee.
+His earliest memories of music are listening to John Denver records and attending orchestral performances on the Fourth of July.
+At age 12 he began playing guitar when a friend introduced him to the music of Rush and taught him some basic chords on an old acoustic guitar.
+“In those early days, I was influenced by a wide range of guitar players -- Alex Lifeson (Rush), Eric Johnson, Yngwie Malmsteen, Trevor Rabin (Yes), David Gilmore (Pink Floyd), and Andy Summers (The Police) - among others.”

 Throughout his teens and early twenties Hall performed in a local rock band and as a solo act.
-Hall continued to study music and music theory throughout his teen and college years.
+Along the way, he continued to study music theory and often practiced for hours almost every day.
 At 21, “I was introduced to acoustic fingerstyle music and heard Will Ackerman for the first time.
 For a long time after that, I left the electric guitar behind and immersed myself in that solo acoustic playing style.
 As I discovered other players in that vein, my emphasis really shifted from electric to acoustic, both steel-string and nylon-string.
 I started listening to Alex de Grassi, Franco Morone, Don Ross, Michael Hedges, Andrew York, Ottmar Liebert, and other great players in that solo guitar space.
-After a few years, I was hooked, and my electric guitars rarely made it out of their cases.
+For years, my electric guitars rarely made it out of their cases.
 I really enjoyed playing out at places like coffee shops, and I was always excited to learn some new fingerstyle piece.
 It's very rewarding to be able to play the melody, base, and harmony in a fingerstyle tune.
 You're a one-man band.”

 Hall spent the first half of his music career performing on guitar and the latter half studying piano/keyboards/synthesizers, composing, orchestrating, arranging, and producing - while managing to continue playing guitar along the way.
 He has studied and performed electric, acoustic fingerstyle, and classical guitar across numerous genres that include solo guitar, classical, folk, rock, and heavy metal.
 Hall is especially grateful for the guitar instruction he received over the years from legendary players such as Shawn Lane, Alex de Grassi, and Franco Morone.

-Following a long run with the guitar, Hall’s first steps into multi-instrument composing began in the early 2000s when he purchased his first keyboard, built his own studio, and began to explore the possibilities of creating orchestrated works using a combination of live musicians and modern technologies.
-“When composing I will often begin by sitting down at our piano; I have always found it easier to visualize concepts on the piano as opposed to the guitar,” explains Hall.
-“I often start with piano to begin ‘sketching’ an initial idea which could be melody lines, harmonies, and/or progressions.
-Then I move those ideas to my studio and begin orchestrating and arranging them.
-From that point, I’ll continue to develop ideas until the final orchestration and arrangement fall into place.”
+Hall’s first steps into multi-instrument composing began in the early 2000s when he purchased his first keyboard, set up his own studio, and began to explore the possibilities of creating orchestrated works using a combination of live musicians and modern technologies.
+“When composing I will often begin by sitting down at the piano; I have always found it easier to visualize concepts on the piano as opposed to the guitar,” explains Hall.
+“I often start with piano to begin ‘sketching’ an initial idea which could be a melody line, a harmony, or a progression.
+Then I move those ideas to other instruments and begin orchestrating and arranging them.
+From there, I’ll continue to develop ideas until the final orchestration and arrangement fall into place.”